flleeppyy/chensafe/src/README.md

 types:
 Space separated list of types (accepts 1 to 5).
-1: CSS and JS files (lolisafe core assets + fontello.css).
+1: CSS and JS files (chensafe core assets + fontello.css).
 2: Icons, images and config files (manifest.json, browserconfig.xml, etc).
 3: CSS and JS files (libs from /public/libs, such as bulma, lazyload, etc).
 4: Renders from /public/render/* directories (to be used with /src/js/misc/render.js).